 There are some languages, called tribal languages, which do not yet have a written form.
 That is why many Indian Christians listen to the Word, and do not read it.
 Church is the only place where an uneducated person can grow in the Spirit and Truth, but those who did not go to school can’t concentrate for a long time.
 When we preach, we use bright computer presentations, different materials and even our fingers, so that those who love God can easily remember the Scriptures.

 To address this need, we built a Christian school.
 Now poor children get an education and hear about Christ.
-But we need more finances to finish the floor, walls and bathrooms.
 Thanks to your support, destitute children will have access to a high quality education and will be able to break out of the cycle of poverty and hopelessness.
 Together we can influence generations, raise new leaders and transform society through Christian education.
 Join us today and start changing lives with us.
 Together we can do greater things!

 More Ways to Support

 We have built a Christian school for underprivileged children in Odisha, India.

 Now children from poor families have access to high-quality education and hear about Christ.